chenchao666/Paper-reading/README.md

 * Momentum Contrast for Unsupervised Visual Representation Learning
 * A Simple Framework for Contrastive Learning of Visual Representations
 * RETHINKING DATA AUGMENTATION: SELF-SUPERVISION AND SELF-DISTILLATION
+* A CRITICAL ANALYSIS OF SELF-SUPERVISION, OR WHAT WE CAN LEARN FROM A SINGLE IMAGE

 ## 3D Vision